Best Mirrorless Cameras for Astrophotography (2024)

 As you can see in our results above, the Sony A7 III was the most successful mirrorless camera for astrophotography overall.

-Whilst not many would consider this “budget”, it does retail for cheaper than the A7R IV and the A7S III, making it possibly the best option for many when looking for a Sony mirrorless camera for astrophotography.
+Whilst not many would consider this “budget”, it does retail for cheaper than the A7R V and the A7S III, making it possibly the best option for many when looking for a Sony mirrorless camera for astrophotography.

 It boasts 24 megapixels, which falls into what many consider the perfect range for a camera for astrophotography since it provides sufficient detail without the drawbacks of having higher MP which can degrade low light images and cause challenges with the file sizes.